freedmand/collabowrite/README.md

 * **A proofreading or editing system:** the fine mechanics of this are still being worked out.
 It will either be a way to comment with just a proofreading comment (i.e. replace certain characters with these characters).
 These comments can be upvoted/downvoted to crowdsource editing.
 The book and page view could have a toggle to view prominent proofreading suggestions.
 * Testing for everything

-## Future goals
+### Future goals
 * Allow users to create their own books, specify the rules and genres, timeline of how many pages and how long each page iteration will take (or how many pages must be submitted on a given iteration).
 * Roll out more books in the future and experiment with different epoch times (half-day, hour, week, etc.)

-# Get involved
+## Get involved
 Interested in helping.
 Collabowrite is open source and welcomes contributions.
+If you want to start contributing and need help, please email [dylan@collabowrite.io](mailto:dylan@collabowrite.io).

-## Contributors (all contributors should add their names here):
+### Contributors (all contributors should add their names here):
 * freedmand (dylan@collabowrite.io)